hichana/fdna/PROJECT_PLANNING.md

     - develop contracts as much as possible I do this -x scaffold web app while building basic app functionality in smart contracts -x circle back to contracts, working on building data for string interpolated version of mint tx in frontend while also connecting UI elements to flow scripts and transactions
-- once functionality appears ok, do a testnet deployment
+-x once functionality appears ok, do a testnet deployment
 - build out layout, design, artwork
 - create hackathon submission
 - checklist before testnet deploy/submission